 Out-of-home care is one of the most intrusive interventions by the welfare state with large consequences for both the family and the child.
 Studies have demonstrated that long-term outcomes for children in out-of-home care are considerably poorer than for other children in terms of e.g. education, health and criminal record.
 The discouraging results for children in care have led to a renewed interest in the types of placements that are in use and the contents of interventions.

-The conference will be held at University of Copenhagen and is part of the research program on “Effective interventions for children in out-of-home care: Explaining the impact of decisions and types of treatment” funded by the Danish foundation TrygFonden.
+The workshop will be held at University of Copenhagen and is part of the research program on “Effective interventions for children in out-of-home care: Explaining the impact of decisions and types of treatment” funded by the Danish foundation TrygFonden.

 We will update this site with further details around fall 2020.